Workday Unifies Financial and Workforce Planning With Transactions in One Cloud System

 Comments on the News

 "Workday Planning has been a top request from our customers and we're delivering on our promise to build an innovative planning system that works seamlessly with their existing Workday data," said Mike Frandsen, executive vice president, products, support, and delivery, Workday.
-"With Workday Planning, customers -- for the first time -- will have a unified, collaborative, and continuous view of their business so they can make real-time decisions regarding their organisation's future, and ultimately drive performance."
+"With Workday Planning, customers -- for the first time -- will have a unified, collaborative, and continuous view of their business so they can make real-time decisions regarding their organization's future, and ultimately drive performance."

-"Utilising Workday's unified finance and HR system has helped us continually scale our global business, which is why it was important to be part of shaping a new approach to enterprise planning that further aligns our finances and people," said Riaan du Preez, director, finance and HR applications, Netflix.
+"Utilizing Workday's unified finance and HR system has helped us continually scale our global business, which is why it was important to be part of shaping a new approach to enterprise planning that further aligns our finances and people," said Riaan du Preez, director, finance and HR applications, Netflix.
 "We anticipate Workday Planning will extend the benefits of Workday, helping us improve consistency of data throughout the planning process and analysis of actuals versus forecasts."

 Workday is a leading provider of enterprise cloud applications for finance and human resources.
 Founded in 2005, Workday delivers human capital management, financial management, and analytics applications designed for the world's largest companies, educational institutions, and government agencies.
 More than 1,000 organizations, ranging from medium-sized businesses to Fortune 50 enterprises, have selected Workday.